 How To Make Peanut Butter Crunch Bars?

-There are only a few instruction steps which you have to follow, and they aren’t complicated at all.
+There are only a few instruction steps that you have to follow, and they aren’t complicated at all.

 - First, line a 6×6 inch (ca. 15 centimeters) pan or 7×7 inch (ca. 18 centimeters) pan with parchment paper.